-Brett Land is an associate in Baron & Budd’s Environmental Litigation Group.
+Brett Land is a shareholder in Baron & Budd’s Environmental Litigation Group.
 Since joining the Environmental Litigation Group in 2014, he has represented more than a thousand individuals and public entities harmed by toxic contaminants, including per- and polyfluoroalkyl substances (PFAS), polychlorinated biphenyl (PCB), methyl tertiary-butyl ether (MTBE), and trichloroethylene (TCE).

 Emory University School of Law (J.D.
 2014) cum laude